|Office:||Level 1, Holland Centennial Commons|

 The Dixie State University (DSU) Financial Aid program exists to ensure that no qualified student will be denied the opportunity to continue his or her education because of economic disadvantages.
 Through a program of grants, work-study, scholarships, and loans, students enrolled at DSU are able to supplement their own resources and the resources of their families to complete a course of study.

 Financial aid is awarded on the basis of need and other eligibility criteria established by the U.S. Department of Education and other agencies at the state level.
 There is no discrimination based on race, color, religion, age, sex, national origin, health-related condition, disability, or status as a veteran.
-Students must meet Satisfactory Academic Progress standards and must be an American citizen or eligible Non-citizen to be eligible to receive financial aid funds.
+Students must meet Satisfactory Academic Progress standards and must be an American citizen or eligible Non-citizen to be eligible to receive federal and state financial aid funds.

 Pell Grant Lifetime Limit

 Each student is limited to a total of 12 full-time equivalent semesters of Pell Grant eligibility during his/her lifetime.
 This limit applies to all students, regardless of when or where they received their first Pell Grant.
 Once a student has received Pell Grant equal to 12 full time semesters, s/he will not be eligible for further Pell Grant funding.
 There are NO exceptions to this federal regulation.

 - Apply for Admission: Students are not eligible for any financial aid or scholarships until they have been successfully admitted to DSU as matriculated, degree-seeking students.

 - Apply for Financial Aid: Students must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA should be completed as soon as possible after October 1st for the upcoming academic year.
 The FAFSA institutional code for Dixie State University is 003671.

 If you plan to enroll in: